bdwilson/hubitat/BTLE-Presence/README.md

 devices your system can see.
 Good luck finding out which one is the BT device you care about.
 I know the Tile Mate devices broadcast once every 15-20 seconds, so look for an entry with "back after 16 secs" and those will be your Tile Mate devices.
-Grab the mac addresses you care about.
+Grab the mac addresses you care about. **Note: You can also adjust time_threshold at the top of test_beacon.py to only see things that beacon at time interverals LONGER than time_threshold.
+This is currently set to 10, so it should see Tile Mate devices as they beacon at >10 seconds.**
 7. Update your mac addresses in TAG_DATA array in check_beacon_presence.py.
 Here is my example.
 I named my tiles "Brian" and "Amy" (ties to part of the device name in Hubitat).
 I have a timeout of 30